Surcharge & Fee Application Logic in Municipal Utility Billing

 def apply_surcharges_batch(

-accounts: list[dict],
+accounts: list[dict], active_rules: list[SurchargeRule]

 ) -> list[dict]:

-"""Deterministic fee application across a memory-bounded batch."""
+"""Deterministic fee application across one memory-bounded batch."""

 for acct in accounts:

-applied_fees = []
+applied: list[dict] = []

 for rule in active_rules:

-if resolve_active_fee_window(acct["service_date"], rule):
+if not resolve_active_fee_window(acct["read_dt"], rule):

-charge = Decimal("0.00")
+charge = compute_charge(rule, base_cost)

-applied_fees.append({"fee_id": rule.fee_id, "amount": charge})
+applied.append({"fee_id": rule.fee_id, "amount": charge})

-acct["applied_surcharges"] = applied_fees
+acct["applied_surcharges"] = applied

-return billed_accounts
+return accounts

 import hashlib